slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-words-verb-and-adverb.md

 ####
 1. start over: restart

-####
-1. up, down, from, off, on, away, to are very common adjective that can be used combined with verb.
-2. up, down may have some meaning related to direction
-3. off have kind of meaning related to result

 #### Galois
 1. I think words such like "make", "get" are very common in oral english, I